 Since you’re anxious to get back inside your vehicle, you don’t research the company or locksmith as you ordinarily would.

-However, when you experience a car lockout in the middle of nowhere, it’s a different story.
-We understand, you need assistance quickly, so you click on the first ad that guarantees you the help you need.
+However, it’s a different story when you experience a car lockout in the middle of nowhere.
+We understand you need assistance quickly, so you click on the first ad that guarantees the help you need.

 How does the Locksmith Scam Start and Finish?

 What happens when you don’t want their services?
-First, they’ll tell you that you will need to pay a service charge or a trip fee.
-By then, you realize you must pay them some cash regardless if they don’t do anything.
+First, they’ll tell you that you must pay a service or trip fee.
+By then, you realize you must pay them cash regardless if they don’t do anything.
 So defeated, you consent to their services since you want to get inside your car and head home.

 Often, the scam ends here, but on different occasions, you’re not as fortunate.
 On not-so-lucky days, fake locksmithing is frequently done by amateurs who can damage your vehicle or door during the job.